Overview of SLO calculations

 In Nobl9, there are two basic SLI metric types:

-Threshold metrics (aka Raw metrics) operate based on one time series.
+Threshold metrics (or raw metrics) operate based on one time series.

-Ratio metrics (aka Count metrics) operate based on two time series: a count of good events and total events.
+Ratio metrics (or count metrics) operate based on two time series: a count of good or bad events and total events.

 The threshold target is the lowest acceptable good/total ratio in a given time window for which an objective would be considered "met."